CPAN-Security/security.metacpan.org/docs/guides/random-data-for-security.md

 random strings with custom alphabets or URL-safe encodings.

 Note that returning a message digest of random bytes adds no security.
-Likewise, mixing random data with other information such as a timestamp or PID is unnecessary, and may even compromise the security of your token.
+Likewise, mixing random data with other information such as a timestamp or PID is unnecessary and does not improve the security.

 ### Crypt::URandom::Token